lbdl/dev_log/notes_k8s.md

 ## mounting logs, data etc

-just make a seperate pvc for each is the recommended way
+just make a seperate pvc for each is the recommended way.

 __NOTE__ we are _currently_ using a local store on micrk8s but really this can be replaced with some form of block storage via the config ideally i suppose this would be some kind of fibre channel mounted block store.

-# subPaths
+# subPaths and subPathExpr

 see [k8s docs](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath)